Prevention is better than cure, so read on for our top tips on how to stop condensation in a van.

 Campervan Ventilation & Airflow

-Excellent campervan ventilation and airflow is the best way to stop condensation and the only way to effectively win the battle.
+Excellent campervan ventilation and airflow are the best ways to stop condensation and the only way to effectively win the battle.

 A well-ventilated van combined with constant airflow draws in fresh drier air, expelling humid, moisture-laden air.

 An effective camper ventilation system will have at least two openings – an intake and an exhaust.

 Air is drawn in from the intake creating airflow towards the exhaust.